tooniez/devcontainer-python-node/README.md

-# DevContainer Base template
+# DevContainer for Node.js and Python Development

-This repository contains a DevContainer base configuration for a development environment.
+This repository contains a DevContainer configuration for a development environment that supports both Node.js and Python.
 It provides a consistent, reproducible setup for developers working on projects that involve these technologies.

 ## Features

+- Node.js LTS version
+- Python 3.10
 - Common development utilities
 - Pre-configured VS Code settings and extensions
 - Zsh with Oh My Zsh